MATHEMATICS EDUCATION - 2020/1

 · A placement assessment provided by the supervising teacher at the host school and moderated by the module convenor and one other academic (worth 30%)

 Students receive formative feedback on a continual basis from their host school supervising teacher.
 In addition, formative feedback and guidance is available on the essay, report and presentation from the module convenor at a weekly office hour, or by appointment as necessary.

-- provide an opportunity for final-year students to gain first hand experience of mathematics education through a mentoring scheme with mathematics teachers in local secondary schools.
+- provide an opportunity for final-year students to gain first hand experience of mathematics education through a mentoring scheme with mathematics teachers in local primary or secondary schools.
 Typically, each student will work with a range of classes for half a day every week for 10 weeks.
-The classes may vary from Year 7 to Year 12.

 - enable students to reflect on their experiences in school through coursework assignment and report writing.

 - give students a range of responsibilities, from classroom assistant to the organisation and teaching of a self-originated special project.
 Only a limited number of places are available and students will be selected on the basis of their commitment and suitability for working in schools.